 28) What is a “Default Gateway”?

-Default gateway is the IP address of the router in the network.
-In any case, if the users wants to switch on to another network, or if they cannot locate their particular network than their query will be forwarded to default gateway.
+The default gateway is the IP address of the router in the network.
+In any case, if the user wants to switch on to another network, or if they cannot locate their particular network than their query will be forwarded to the default gateway.

-29) How you can take backup of emails in ms outlook?
+29) How can you take a backup of emails in MS Outlook?

-To take a back-up in the ms outlook, you have to go in control panel.
-In control panel you have to go under mail option and then open the data file, select personal folder and click on open folder.
+To take a back-up in the ms outlook, you have to go in the control panel.
+In the control panel, you have to go under mail option and then open the data file, select personal folder and click on open folder.
 After that, you have to copy .pst and have to paste it wherever you want the backup.

-30) What is trusting domain and trusted domain?
+30) What is the trusting domain and trusted domain?

 In trusting domain resources are available, while in trusted domain user’s account is available.

 The rate of communication speed between microprocessor and RAM is known as BUS speed.

 There are three types of active directory partitions

 - Domain partition